Links for Palaeobotanists

 !
 H.S.
 Yoon et al. (2004): A molecular timeline for the origin of photosynthetic eukaryotes.
 PDF file, Mol.
 Biol.
 Evol., 21: 809-818.
 See also here.

-Michael Zech (2006): The Use of Biomarker and Stable Isotope Analyses in Palaeopedology.
+M. Zech (2006): The Use of Biomarker and Stable Isotope Analyses in Palaeopedology.
 Reconstruction of Middle and Late Quaternary Environmental and Climate History, with Examples from Mt.
 Kilimanjaro, NE Siberia and NE Argentina.
-PDF file, Dissertation, University of Bayreuth, Germany.
+Dissertation, University of Bayreuth, Germany.

-ZINNIKER, D., J.M.
-MOLDOWAN, J. DAHL, F.J.
-FAGO, H. LI, L. J. HICKEY, G. W. ROTHWELL, AND D. W. TAYLOR: Techniques and advances in molecular paleobotany: Methods for evaluating hypotheses of plant evolution and phylogeny by molecular fossils.
+D. Zinniker et al. (1998): Techniques and advances in molecular paleobotany: Methods for evaluating hypotheses of plant evolution and phylogeny by molecular fossils.
 Abstract, 1998 Annual Meeting of the Botanical Society of America Baltimore.

 Top of page